 End of the world 2020: Will the world end on June 21 eclipse?

-New Delhi, June 19: The Annual Solar Eclipse 2017 will take place on June 21.
+New Delhi, June 19: The Annular Solar Eclipse 2020 will take place on June 21.
 Well, reports are rife that the doomsday is near and the world will come to an end this year, on June 21 to be specific.

 For long many have said that a total solar eclipse would mean the end of the world.
 Find out why many feel that a total solar eclipse would mean the end of the world.